 House of the Dragon: Targaryen family tree explained for new Game of Thrones show

-House of the Dragon is almost here, so let’s brush up on our Targaryen family tree.
+House of the Dragon: Targaryen family tree explained - and is Rhaenyra related to Daenerys?

-Game of Thrones prequel House of the Dragon will be out in a matter of days.
+House of the Dragon, the Game of Thrones spin-off returning fans to a fiery Westeros, is almost here.
+So let’s brush up on our Targaryen family tree.

 Most Popular